 There is a widening gap, both domestically and abroad, between the need for investment in infrastructure (including energy infrastructure) and the availability of traditional public sector resources to fund this investment.
 To address this gap effectively, public and private sector funding, skills and other resources will need to be combined and leveraged in innovative ways.
 We expect to deploy our extensive experience representing both governmental and private parties on successful project financings to help public and private sector clients deliver infrastructure and energy assets in new and effective ways.

 Ernest has been recognized as a leading individual in projects law by Chambers USA and Chambers Global for his acclaimed representation of developers, commercial banks, export credit agencies and development finance institutions in project finance matters.
 The 2019 and 2018 editions of Chambers Global selected Ernest as a “Leader in the Field” for his Project Finance practice.

-Ernest currently serves as chair of the Committee on Project Finance of the Association of the Bar of The City of New York.
+Ernest is a former chair of the Committee on Project Finance of the Association of the Bar of the City of New York.
 He is a member of the American Bar Association’s Sections on Business Law, and on Environmental, Energy and Resources.
 Ernest is also a member of the International Bar Association’s Sections on Energy, Environmental and Natural Resources, and on Infrastructure.
 He is a member of the Association of International Petroleum Negotiators and the United Nations Association of the United States of America.

 Ernest is active in community and pro bono matters.
 He led a team under the auspices of the American Bar Association and the United Nations Development Program that advised on the drafting of a comprehensive new Minerals Law for Afghanistan.
 He served as a member of the Executive Committee of the Business Advisory Council for the Greater Tumen Initiative, a multilateral organization focused on the development of the Northeast Asian region.